waldyrfaustini/waldyrfaustini/README.md

 - ⚡ Fun fact: ...
 -

-  Projects I have worked in the past:
+  Projects I have worked in the past :
 </summary>

 <br />